MicrosoftDocs/azure-stack-docs/azure-managed-lustre/customer-managed-encryption-keys.md

 Set up an Azure key vault to store your encryption keys.
 The key vault and key must meet these requirements to work with Azure Managed Lustre.

 #### Key vault properties

 The following settings are required for use with Azure Managed Lustre.
-Options that are not listed may be configured as needed.
+You can configure options that are not listed as needed.

 Basics:

 * **Subscription** - Use the same subscription that will be used for the Azure Managed Lustre cluster.
 * **Region** - The key vault must be in the same region as the Azure Managed Lustre cluster.
 * **Pricing tier** - Standard tier is sufficient for use with Azure Managed Lustre.